What You Need to Know About the MCAT® Exam

 What’s the MCAT exam?

-The Medical College Admission Test® (MCAT®) is a standardized multiple-choice test that has been a part of the medical school admissions process for more than 80 years.
+The Medical College Admission Test® (MCAT®) is a standardized, multiple-choice, computer-based test that has been a part of the medical school admissions process for more than 90 years.
 Each year, more than 85,000 students sit for the exam.
-Nearly all medical schools in the United States and several in Canada require MCAT scores, and many health professions schools and graduate programs now accept MCAT scores in lieu of other standardized tests.
+Nearly all medical schools in the United States and several in Canada require MCAT scores, and many health profession schools and graduate programs now accept MCAT scores in lieu of other standardized tests.
 The MCAT exam tests examinees on the skills and knowledge that medical educators, physicians, medical students, and residents have identified as key prerequisites for success in medical school and practicing medicine.
 The content is divided into four sections:

 - Biological and Biochemical Foundations of Living Systems

 - Chemical and Physical Foundations of Biological Systems

 - Psychological, Social, and Biological Foundations of Behavior

 - Critical Analysis and Reasoning Skills